Gloamglozer/plotly.js/smith_api.md

 [Smith charts](https://www.microwaves101.com/encyclopedias/smith-chart-basics#whats) are a graphical tool commonly used among microwave/RF engineers to map complex impedances into reflection coefficients.

-This layout and trace pair should function very similarly to the cartesian layout and scatter trace.
-I'm choosing cartesian over the polar layout as a starting point as the polar-style zoom isn't proper for a Smith chart, but will likely work in code from the polar layout
+This layout and trace pair should function very similarly to the cartesian layout and scatter trace -- this API is adapted from the normal scatter trace type.

 Thoughts/Motivations on API design:
 -   S-parameters cannot simply be given in the scatter smith chart, as the smith chart which the trace is plotted to may define its own Z0 (reference impedance), which would call for a transformation if the trace contained S-parameters referenced to a different Z0.
 -   User will be able to specify a list of impedances, admittances, or S-paramters (along with reference impedance)
--   Line interpolation should be linear w.r.t plotting environment (e.g. not interpolating impedances)
+-   Line interpolation should be linear on the smith chart (e.g. not interpolating impedances)

 Things I'm still figuring out:
+-   Will there be any problems with having an array of `math.Complex` as the input to the graph?
+This made the most sense to me.
 -   What is to be done about the colorbar positioning? given in x,y coordinates presently
     -   Just have fixed right for time being
 -   What should be the behavior when the user specifies two of the possible trace types both a `z` and a `y`?
-    -   This could be fixed by having a `data` field (array of math.Complex), and a seperate `parameter` (`string`, one of ('z'|'y'|'s')) field, where you would put your data and then tell the trace what kind it is, e.g.:
+    -   This could be fixed by having a `data` field (array of `math.Complex`), and a seperate `parameter` (`string`, one of ('z'|'y'|'s')) field, where you would put your data and then tell the trace what kind it is, e.g.:

 ```javascript
 const { complex } = require('mathjs');